Singapore Dark Alternative Movement: Dark Friday

 Dark Friday debuted on 2008-06-13 in Taboo (Tanjong Pagar) as a collaboration with Sigsaly Transmissions through NetManagement as a free event for charity.
 The first Dark Friday was used as a vehicle to launch the 2CD Compilation Machines Against Hunger globally with the event serving as the Singapore leg of the promotion.
 The compilation featured a collection of Electronic Body Music and industrial music tracks from 34 artists such as Dawn of Ashes and Sturm Café.
 All net profit from the sale of the album internationally was cited to be donated to Action Against Hunger.
 As SDAM is an informal community group, no funds were collected and no CDs were sold on site - guests were encouraged to purchase the album directly from Sigsaly Transmissions or to donate directly to Action against Hunger.

-Since then, Dark Friday, has attracted notable international guest artists such as Eskil Simonsson, frontman of Covenant (band) (Sweden) on 2008-10-03 and Angelspit's Zoog and DestroyX on 2009-12-05.
-Sdam through Dark Friday has persisted in being the first (and presently only) platform to consistently bring such artists from the international Goth / industrial music touring circuit to Singapore and South East Asia.
+Since then, Dark Friday, has attracted notable international guest artists such as Eskil Simonsson, frontman of Covenant (Sweden) on 2008-10-03 and Angelspit's Zoog and DestroyX on 2009-12-05.
+SDAM through Dark Friday has persisted in being the first (and presently only) platform to consistently bring such artists from the international Goth / industrial music touring circuit to Singapore and South East Asia.
 It has also attracted attention in the global alternative scene, particularly when sponsor NetManagement brokered the promotional material of the 2009-03-13 Run of Dark Friday, featuring DJ Mini, to share one side of a flyer with the Kinetik Festival in Canada.
 The distribution of the latter was simultaneously made in both Montreal and Singapore.